voideditor/void/LINEMAGE_VSCODE_GUIDE.md

 - [activation events](https://code.visualstudio.com/api/references/activation-events) in `package.json`.

 - [Full VSCode Extension API](https://code.visualstudio.com/api/references/vscode-api) - look on the right side for organization.
+[The bottom](https://code.visualstudio.com/api/references/vscode-api#api-patterns) of the page is easy to miss but is useful - cancellation tokens, events, disposables.